kyverno/website/content/en/blog/general/apply-vap-using-cli/index.md

 As expected, the two tests passed because the actual result of each test matches the desired result as defined in the test manifest.

 ## Conclusion

-This blog post explains how to apply validating admission policies to resources using Kyverno CLI.
+This blog post explains how to apply validating admission policies to resources using the Kyverno CLI.
+With Kyverno, it's easy to apply Kubernetes Validating Admission Policies in your CI/CD pipelines and to test new Validating Admission Policies before they are deployed to your clusters.